 Most kids love finger foods and kebab skewers with different vegetables or fruits make eating even more fun.
 You can also add sausage and cheese to the kebabs.
 If kebab style isn't your thing, you can make meat and cheese roll-ups with a side of crackers.

 There are endless easy ways to make lunches interesting.
 For example, adding sprinkles to the yogurt is a fun way to ensure your child eats their yogurt for a protein boost.
-You can also write little notes of encouragement to your child either on paper or even the napkin!
+When choosing a yogurt, try Greek yogurt or one that isn’t packed with sugar.
+Additions like blueberries, raspberries, strawberries, banana slices, dark chocolate chips, or granola can give plenty of sweetness and texture.

 If your son or daughter is not enthusiastic about vegetables, try egg muffins.
 These are a great protein bomb if you don't like meat or are vegetarian.
 Whisk eggs and pour them into muffin molds filled with various vegetables.
 After baking, you won't see the vegetables.

 Another great option is protein bites!
-They are super quick to make ahead of time and are sweet little treats for lunches.
+They are super quick to make ahead of time and are sweet little treats for packed lunches.

 Another suggestion: different salads, like quinoa or noodle salad, are a great addition to the lunchbox.
 Quinoa is an especially great superfood that's recommended to vegetarians and vegans.